wekan/minio-metadata/README.md

 2. `./start.sh`

-## What will happen while tranferring riles
+## What will happen while tranferring files

 This will: